learning-zone/javascript-basics/README.md

 console.log(array1.every(isBelowThreshold)); // Output: true
 ```

+**12. array.some()**:

-**l.) array.some()**: The some() method tests whether at least one element in the array passes the test implemented by the provided function.
+The some() method tests whether at least one element in the array passes the test implemented by the provided function.
 It returns a Boolean value.

 ```js
 var array = [1, 2, 3, 4, 5];